dioniok/sap-fiori-training/Session5_Exercise_1.md

 # Session 5 Exercise - 1
-This is a reference of Code for Session 5 Exercise 1.
+This is a reference of Code for Session 5 Exercise.

 ## Session 5 Exercise – Setting up Destinations
 In this exercise we will set-up destinations in BTP.